 Members discussed the importance of including cyber security audits on an annual basis, including working towards ISO 9001, ISO 27001 and other certifications.
-Members asked for such audits to be undertaken annually.
+Members also considered that fraud should be included annually.

 It was noted the number of annual reports in each year of the 3 year plan were chosen on the basis of audit history and audit days required to complete the audits.
 A corporate health and safety audit had been completed in the last 12 months focusing on the protection of staff.
 Consideration of what areas of facilities management and historic buildings required to be audited going forward was discussed with service managers.